 A small image has one of two styles: photo style or icon

 style.
-Photo style means it should fill the space and can be
+Photo style means it is expected to fill the space and can be

-cropped; icon style means it should not be cropped and may be padded.
+cropped.
+Icon style means it can't be cropped and can be padded.

 Image variability can result in an unsuitable image for display